StarryPy/StarryPy-Python2-Deprecated/README.md

 Please consider letting us know of your plugin(s) so it can be listed at [our plugin list](https://github.com/MrMarvin/StarryPy_plugins).
 Pull requests are much appreciated!
-Please note that any plugins that we integrate into StarryPy proper must be licensed under an OSI-approved open-source license, for simplicity's sake.
+Please note that any plugins that we integrate into StarryPy proper must be licensed under an open-source license.
 We suggest the MIT or BSD licenses.
 If this isn't acceptable to you, we will only be able to provide a link.

 ## Planned features